|Thomas Buck 8ebe230128 set proper measured height||4 months ago|

 |docs||2 years ago|

 Additional documentation can be found at the Marlin Home Page.
-Please let us know if Marlin misbehaves in any way.
+Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin’s decision to use a “Hardware Abstraction Layer” below.